Meet the community extension of the XD team: XDIs

 To scale our efforts, provide the community with more opportunities to onboard and succeed with Adobe XD, as well as serve as a direct feedback conduit for the product, we’ve developed an extended team of interdisciplinary professionals from within our community: the XDI* team.

-Starting in Europe, the Middle East, and Africa, we are partnering with a select group of passionate practitioners.
+Started 2017 in Europe, the Middle East, and Africa, and available around the globe since 2020, we are partnering with a select group of passionate practitioners.
 With a broad view of the entire design process, they are able to provide premium training services using Adobe XD.

 Through facilitation, mentorship and inspiration, XDIs empower designers and stakeholders to challenge assumptions, identify opportunities, and evolve their design process.
 By having a direct connection to what the XD team is working on, XDIs are able to understand the impact of XD on the design process.